 After about a month of this Taral revealed the hoax to Henry, prompted by mercy or, perhaps, by alarmed second thoughts about how enthusiastically the bait had been swallowed.
 Unfortunately, Henry refused to believe him, citing among other things the fact that the letter from "Claude" had been typed on a Selectric, and Taral didn’t own such a machine.
 Victoria Vayne did, but Henry was adamant.
 He kept writing to "Claude" and sending out Cosmic Circle publications, but "Claude" stopped responding and after a few months Henry apparently ended his Deglerian phase.
 He stopped hanging around the Derelicts but remained in OSFiC, and became very active in his high-school science fiction club as well.
 It’s suspected that this club was composed half of Henry’s vivid imagination and half of some very confused students at his school.

-When the votes were counted the incumbent won with several hundred thousand to his credit, and the guy from the Western Guard collected his couple of hundred.
-Amazingly enough, though, Henry placed second.
+When the votes were counted the incumbent won with several hundred thousand to his credit, and the guy from the Western Guard collected his few thousand.
+Amazingly enough, though, Henry placed third.
 Three or four thousand people had voted the Cosmic Circle ticket.
 No one knew what these voters had been seeking, so far from their normal hunting grounds.

 By the time I finish my story it’s almost daylight outside.
 My visitor is no more visible than he was before; instead, he’s slowly faded out as the light has come up.
 In a moment he’ll vanish entirely.